 – Flashdrive with course data pre-loaded., course materials, & field trips.

 – Accommodation costs are not included – options to be posted shortly

 HOW TO BOOK:

-Contact us to request your booking form via email, or fax if you do not have email.
+Contact us to request your booking form for the course itself via email.

 Please contact us by email as this is most easily accessed by us on the farm as we have no phones in our homes or cell phone signal.
 If you cannot mail, please try the number below:

 (023) 614 3024 (if you get the answering machine, please leave a message)